Transaction structuring

 Learn how to avoid or reduce Capital gains tax (CGT) and other taxes when transitioning from a Unit Trust to a company structure.
 Find out what you need to know about a Trust Restructure Rollover pursuant to Division 124-N of the Income Tax Assessment Act 1997 (Cth).

-• Structuring contracts and capital gains tax
+• Creating contracts and capital gains tax

-Structuring contracts and capital gains tax
+Creating contracts and capital gains tax

 This article provides an overview of Capital Gains Tax (CGT) in Australia, including what is a CGT Asset, examples, CGT Events, Disposing of CGT Asset, creating contractual or other rights, granting an option and record keeping.